 In exchange for providing mortgage insurance (and making your loan nonrecourse), FHA charges a fee in the form of a Mortgage Insurance Premium, or MIP.
-For projects designed to achieve one of several green building certifications, the annual mortgage insurance premium is 0.25% of the outstanding mortgage balance.
+The annual mortgage insurance premium is 0.25% of the outstanding mortgage balance.

 MIP premiums for the construction period are paid upfront at closing.
 After construction, one-twelfth of the annual MIP is paid with your monthly mortgage payment.